-Christmas is my jam.
-The day after Thanksgiving, Matt and I start our decorating.
+I don’t know about you, but Christmas is my jam.
+The day after Thanksgiving (because each holiday deserves its own chance to shine), Matt and I start our decorating.
 The whole house gets decked out in green and red.

 This time of year everyone is looking for festive ways to celebrate the season.
-Red and green are always a hit so I knew those colors would be entwined in the recipe somehow.
+Traditional Christmas colors like red and green are always a hit, so I knew those colors had to be part of my recipe.

 While they all sounded good, I ultimately went with what I had in my fridge at the time of recipe testing – leftover pesto and some sun-dried tomatoes.
 I knew they’d work well together because I make sun-dried tomato pesto often and it is de-licious.